Toward Efficient and Robust Behavior Models for Multi-Agent Driving Simulation: Method

-Note that with agent-centric observations, each instance would need to be encoded $N_a \times H$ times — once per agent per timestep, where $H$ is the number of simulation steps.
+Note that using agent-centric observations, requires each instance to be encoded $N_a \times H$ times — once per agent per simulation step, where $H$ denotes the total number of steps.
 In contrast, with our instance-centric representation, the polyline tokens $Z^{\mathrm{(map)}} = \{\mathbf{z}^{\mathrm{(map)}}_i \mid i = 1, \cdots, N_p\}$ remain unchanged throughout the rollout.
 This enables reusing the tokens in subsequent simulation steps, reducing the number of encoding a polyline-instance from $N_a \times H$ times to just one.
-However, agent states are updated during the simulation rollouts, requiring agent tokens $Z^{\mathrm{(agent)}} = \{\mathbf{z}^{\mathrm{(agent)}}_i \mid i = 1, \cdots, N_a\}$ to be regenerated every simulation step.
-Nonetheless, since agents are encoded in a viewpoint-invariant manner, they only need to be encoded $H$ times instead of $N_a \times H$ times.
+However, agent states evolve during the simulation rollouts, requiring agent tokens $Z^{\mathrm{(agent)}} = \{\mathbf{z}^{\mathrm{(agent)}}_i \mid i = 1, \cdots, N_a\}$ to be regenerated at each simulation step.
+Nonetheless, since agents are encoded in a viewpoint-invariant manner, they only must be encoded $H$ times instead of $N_a \times H$ times.

 \textbf{\emph{Query-Centric Symmetric Context Encoder}}: After obtaining the instance tokens, we use a symmetric context encoder to refine the queried agent instance tokens in a viewpoint-invariant manner.
 The idea is to model the interactions between the target agent and nearby instance tokens.